Code of Professional Responsibility, Courtesy & Decorum for the Circuit Courts of Dane County

-In felony cases where a defendant is brought in on an outstanding bench warrant issued after bind over the hearing on the bench warrant and any further matters will be heard by the judge assigned the trial in the case pursuant to either random draw or intake at initial appearance.
-If that judge is no longer in the criminal division, a criminal division judge will be randomly assigned.
+In felony cases where a defendant is brought in on an outstanding bench warrant issued after bind over the hearing on the bench warrant and any further matters will be heard by the Branch that was assigned the trial in the case pursuant to either random draw or intake at initial appearance.
+If that Branch is no longer in the criminal division, a criminal division Branch will be randomly assigned.

 In felony cases where a defendant is brought in on an outstanding bench warrant issued prior to bind over the hearing on the bench warrant and any bail matters will be assigned to the initial appearance court commissioner and the preliminary hearing will be heard by the commissioner or the duty judge.
-The trial judge will remain the judge assigned at the initial appearance.
-If that judge is no longer in the criminal division, a criminal division judge will be randomly assigned.
+The trial judge will remain the Branch assigned at initial appearance.
+If that Branch is no longer in the criminal division, a criminal division Branch will be randomly assigned.

-A non-felony bench warrant shall be returned to the assigned trial judge.
-If that judge is no longer in the criminal rotation, a criminal division judge shall be randomly assigned.
+A non-felony bench warrant shall be returned to the assigned trial Branch.
+If that Branch is no longer in the criminal division, a criminal division Branch shall be randomly assigned.

 A post-judgment bench warrant shall be returned to the assigned trial judge.
-If that judge is no longer an active circuit court judge, a criminal division judge shall be randomly assigned.
+If that judge is no longer an active circuit court judge, a criminal division Branch shall be randomly assigned.

 104: Filing & Assigning Writs of Certiorari, Writs of Habeas Corpus, Writs of Prohibition & Other Writ

 All writs will be filed in the clerk of court office, be given a CV number and assigned pursuant to the civil draw.
 If the assigned judge determines that the writ is a challenge to an underlying conviction or sentence, then the case will be administratively reassigned to the sentencing judge, if the sentencing judge is still an active circuit court judge.